Orthogonal-Research-Lab/TSP-for-Neuronal-Networks/Notes.md

 * design a series of experiments to make model less generic.

 * define initial conditions of information flows (all connections in network, or certain subset of connections).
+Is this just relevant to recurrent connections or network cliques, or more briadly applied?

 * circuit model vs. or complementary to axon guidance and Hebbian learning.

+* what does this have to do with regulatory control of information?

 * papers on using neural networks to solve TSP, but not within recurrent connectomes.
 Neural networks >> TSP >> solve problem in environment, not expanding neuronal network >> TSP >> organization in the brain.